-It seems that to be truly relevant in 2020, every communication must include the words “unprecedented” and “global pandemic.”
+It seems that to be truly relevant, back in 2020, every communication must include the words “unprecedented” and “global pandemic.”
 This has certainly been the case for news articles of recent.
-We sincerely hope that those words become less frequently used during the latter half of the year.
-With a few months of pandemic life under our belts, we can now regather and reprioritize as we look forward with somewhat more experience and context.
+We sincerely hope that those words become less frequently used as time passes.
+With some pandemic life experience under our belts, we can now regather and reprioritize as we look forward with somewhat more experience and context.

 While the impact of the pandemic on the working environment was sudden, all indications are that the effects will be with us for at least a year.
 Some are likely here to stay.
 Let’s take a look at those impacts and what we can do about them as commercial property management companies.